 In addition to a number of research questions, the working groups are also asked to think about the participation of employees in their process.
 It may result in another survey.

-- A meeting is scheduled between the vakbonds directors with Ruud van Dusschoten and Maarten van Beek about the negotiation process at ING.
+- On Friday, September 18, 2020, a meeting is scheduled between the union leaders with Ruud van Dusschoten and Maarten van Beek about the negotiation process at ING.